 Five Principles I Learned From Disappointment

-We had the deal of all deals presented to our church a awhile ago.
-Because of the people involved I can’t share details, but it was one of those “too good to be true” scenarios.
+We had the deal of all deals presented to our church a few months ago.
+Because of the people involved, I can’t share details, but it was one of those “too good to be true” scenarios.
 It came from nowhere and totally rocked my world for a few weeks.
 I personally had 80 to 100 hours invested.
 It was going to be huge for our church and community.

-Here are five things I learned from the experience:
+Here are 5 things I learned from the experience:

 - The process taught me important leadership and negotiation skills.